 summer reading programs to the children of Wichita.
 These programs aim to fight the "summer brain drain" that causes children to suffer a measurable reading loss over the summer break from school.

 Baby Bookworms, designed for children ages 2 and under, focuses on early learning activities for parents to practice like talking, singing, reading, and playing.
 These activities emphasize skills you can help your child develop before he or she learns to read.

 Kids Read, open to children ages 3 through 5th grade, emphasizes reading 20 minutes or more daily.

-Each October and November, the Wichita area is encouraged to join in on reading and enjoying community activities surrounding one book.
+Every fall, the Wichita area is encouraged to join in on reading and enjoying community activities surrounding one book.
 While the selected book is for adults, the Wichita Public Library and its various partners provide companion books as well as many programs designed for children, teens and families.
-The 2020 NEA: Big Read Wichita has been moved to January 9-February 21, 2021.
+The 2020 NEA: Big Read Wichita, featuring Circe by Madeline Miller, was moved to January 9-February 21, 2021.
 More information can be found at